 While social and economic systems have generally evolved to accommodate some deviations from “normal” weather conditions, this is rarely true of extreme and unexpected weather.
 For this reason, such events can have the greatest and most immediate social and economic impact of all weather types.
-Unanticipated changes such as extreme cold, storms, heat waves and droughts, and indeed freak events like the Kirk Ireton tornado, can be the subject of much local attention and drama, invoking “clamorous reactions.”44 They become memorable, but perhaps especially when they are “compound” or complex: that is to say, one extreme followed by another or acting in a context of existing disruption due to other socio-economic and environmental causes.
+Unanticipated changes such as extreme cold, storms, heat waves and droughts, and indeed freak events like the Kirk Ireton tornado can be the subject of much local attention and drama, invoking “clamorous reactions.”44 They become memorable, but perhaps especially when they are “compound” or complex: that is to say, one extreme followed by another or acting in a context of existing disruption due to other socioeconomic and environmental causes.
 Such extreme events can also claim priority in people’s memories, written and oral, while at the same time providing “anchors for personal memory.”45 As illustrated above, there is a tendency to “benchmark” events, such that they are associated with or define place.
 In other scenarios, however, weather places are made so through repeat events.
-The events help to make place through a palimpsest of weather memories contributing to the making of place and building up a composite weather heritage in so doing.
+The events help make place through a palimpsest of weather memories contributing to the making of place and building up a composite weather heritage in so doing.

-The 1826 drought which affected large parts of the UK is a case in point.
-After the very cold January, and a mild February, summer 1826 was to become the second warmest summer ever recorded.
-Heat and drought severely affected agriculture across the country.46 Diarist and weather recorder, Robert Phillips Shilton, in Nottingham, for example, recorded very high temperatures through the second half of June in his diary: “13th June: Therm.
+The 1826 drought that affected large parts of the UK is a case in point.
+After the very cold January and a mild February, summer 1826 was to become the second warmest summer ever recorded.
+Heat and drought severely affected agriculture across the country.46 Diarist and weather recorder Robert Phillips Shilton of Nottingham, for example, recorded very high temperatures through the second half of June in his diary: “13th June: Therm.
 110 deg. in sun; 20th June: hot, fair Therm.
-105 deg.; 26th June: 115 deg.”.47 By July the dry, hot conditions were beginning to take effect.
-A legal document from Bolingbroke, Lincolnshire refers to the decision to allow people to put their cattle to graze on the highways until such date as rain arrived.48 Throughout August and September concerns grew over crops that normally provided emergency sources of food and fodder.49 Some sources, however, provide a level of detail that allows us to explore the anatomy of the drought as it unfolded and to compare its relative severity with previous events.
-William Gilbert of Market Harborough, Leicestershire was schoolmaster of Great Bowden and began “A Journal Kept for the gratification of my son Thomas Gilbert which commences on the 1st day of March 1826 the day he left home to be apprenticed to Miss Tomalin of Daventry to be a Druggist & stationer, whom God preserve.”
-The diary actually runs to 1830, and, documents the heat of the latter part of June and first part of July, as well as the water shortages experienced throughout August.50 Importantly, Gilbert references a drought in 1762 in a conversation with “old Joseph Charlton,” a time when the markets for cattle and pigs had collapsed.
+105 deg.; 26th June: 115 deg.”47 By July the dry, hot conditions were beginning to take effect.
+A legal document from Bolingbroke, Lincolnshire, refers to the decision to allow people to graze their cattle on the highways until such date as rain arrived.48 Throughout August and September concerns grew over crops that normally provided emergency sources of food and fodder.49 Some sources, however, provide a level of detail that allows us to explore the anatomy of the drought as it unfolded and to compare its relative severity with previous events.
+William Gilbert of Market Harborough, Leicestershire, was schoolmaster of Great Bowden and began “A Journal Kept for the gratification of my son Thomas Gilbert which commences on the 1st day of March 1826 the day he left home to be apprenticed to Miss Tomalin of Daventry to be a Druggist & stationer, whom God preserve.”
+The diary actually runs to 1830 and documents the heat of the latter part of June and first part of July, as well as the water shortages experienced throughout August.50 Importantly, Gilbert references a drought in 1762 in a conversation with “old Joseph Charlton,” a time when the markets for cattle and pigs had collapsed.
 This kind of comparative benchmarking in consultation with the oldest inhabitant of a particular location is common practice but allows us to compare weather in place over time.
-As Strauss and Orlove explain, “we draw on this strong temporal awareness when we discuss weather and climate” and “many cultures note links between exceptional climate events and historical events.”51 Narrative accounts highlight the different time frames in which weather and climate are experienced—current, recent and distant—and indicate how narratives of specific events are recycled and help build up a memory of events in place.
+As Strauss and Orlove explain, “We draw on this strong temporal awareness when we discuss weather and climate,” and “many cultures note links between exceptional climate events and historical events.”51 Narrative accounts highlight the different time frames in which weather and climate are experienced—current, recent, and distant—and indicate how narratives of specific events are recycled and help build up a memory of events in place.